neverpanic/simpleid-yubikey/README.markdown

 ## Installation

-1. Copy `yubikey-filesystem.store.php` and the folders `Auth` to the webroot of your SimpleID installation.
-Copy `extensions/yubikey` into the `extensions` folder below the webroot of your SimpleID installation.
+1. Copy `extensions/yubikey` into the `extensions` folder below the webroot of your SimpleID installation.
-2. Edit `config.php` and set the `SIMPLEID_STORE` constant to `yubikey-filesystem`.
-Since the Yubikey filesystem store implements a superset of the stock filesystem store, your existing accounts should continue working.
-   Add the Yubikey extension to the comma-separated list of extensions in the `SIMPLEID_EXTENSIONS` constant.
-The extension only affects the presentation.
-Authentication will work without it, but you won't see any indication of it.
+2. Edit `config.php` and add the Yubikey extension to the comma-separated list of extensions in the `SIMPLEID_EXTENSIONS` constant.
 3. Edit your identities and add the required information for Yubikey authentication.
 See the configuration section for all possible values and their meaning.